asemposki/SAMBA/README.md

 - Mix the models using the provided functions in the method classes listed above.

-Refer to the Tutorials folder in the repo for more detailed information on how to implement SAMBA.
+Refer to the Tutorials folder in the repo for a comprehensive set of notebooks on how to implement SAMBA on the current toy model setup.

-## Accessing the repo
+## Testing

-At this point in time, the repo is set to private.
-This will soon be changed, but if you would like access to it now please email as727414@ohio.edu or message Alexandra Semposki on Slack to gain access.
+At its present status, there are two ways to test SAMBA:

+- After cloning this repo, make sure you have all of the required packages installed (see requirements.txt for a list of external packages needed) and open the Tutorials folder.
+Open the 3 notebooks there and run each notebook.
+If each cell is free of any errors, SAMBA is working correctly!

+- After cloning this repo, open a terminal and go to the Tests folder.
+This contains two pytest-compatible files (stay tuned for more!) that test the Bivariate and GP methods.
+Type `pytest` in your terminal and it should run both of the files.
+If all tests are passing and only a couple of warnings (about external packages) show up, SAMBA is passing its tests!
 <!-- #endregion -->